sluongng/git-care/README.md

 ## Requirements

 - Git >2.26.0.
 May work with 2.25.0 and earlier but I have yet tested, best to stay on higher version as I do plan to turn on Bloom filter feature coming in 2.27.0.

 - Bash

+## Features

+- **Pre-fetch objects**: Pre-fetching objects from upstream to hidden refs to pre-populate your git's Object Database(odb) with upstream objects in the background.
+This will accelerate your `git fetch` and `git pull`.

+- **Commit-graph refresh**: Rebuilding commit-graph split in the background in an incremental fashion.
+Help accerlerate operations require traverse git commit tree (i.e. `git log`)

+- **Loose-objects packing**: Fetches and commits are immediately stored as delta compressed packfiles, more optimized for retrieving data as well as storage.
+Loose-objects are cleaned away after have been packed in a non-disruptive way.

+- **Repacking multiple packfiles**: Too many packfiles could lead to slow git operations when finding an objects.
+We incrementally repack multiple packfiles into a bigger one in the background and then remove the old packfiles.
+This reduce the number of packfile in a repository thus making git a lot faster.

 ## Why not MSFT Scalar